 - Energy statistics - exports (by country of destination) (nrg_13)

 Methodology / Metadata

-- Energy Statistics - quantities (ESMS metadata file - nrg_quant_esms)
+- Energy statistics - quantities, annual data (ESMS metadata file — nrg_quant_esms)

 Source data for tables and figures (MS Excel)

 - European Commission — DG Energy — Security of supply

 - International Energy Agency